-Jonathan Johnson’s poems have been anthologized in Best American Poetry; published in recent issues of Ploughshares, Southern Review, Witness, Prairie Schooner, Poetry Northwest, New Ohio Review, Missouri Review and Gettysburg Review; and read on National Public Radio.
-His books include the poetry collections Mastodon, 80% Complete (Carnegie Mellon, 2001), In the Land We Imagined Ourselves (Carnegie Mellon, 2010), and May Is an island (Carnegie Mellon, 2018); and the memoirs, Hannah and the Mountain (Nebraska, 2005) and The Desk on the Sea (Wayne State, 2019).
-Ode, his play about John Keats and Fanny Brawne, premiered in 2013 as part of the GetLit!
-Literary Festival.
-He teaches in the MFA program at Eastern Washington University and migrates between Washington; his Lake Superior coastal hometown of Marquette, Michigan; and his ancestral village of Glenelg in the Scottish Highland where his cousins are still crofters.
+Jonathan Johnson’s poems have been anthologized in Best American Poetry, published in recent issues of Ploughshares, Southern Review, Witness, Prairie Schooner, Poetry Northwest, New Ohio Review, Missouri Review and Gettysburg Review, and read on NPR’s Writer’s Almanac.
+His books include the poetry collections Mastodon, 80% Complete (Carnegie Mellon, 2001), In the Land We Imagined Ourselves (Carnegie Mellon 2010), and May Is an Island (Carnegie Mellon 2018); and the memoirs, Hannah and the Mountain (Nebraska, 2005) and The Desk on the Sea (Wayne State, 2019).
+Ode, his play about John Keats and Fanny Brawne, was produced as part of the GetLit!
+Literary Festival, and his fiction has appeared recently in Ploughshares, Bellevue Literary Review, and Missouri Review.
+Johnson migrates between the Northwest; his hometown of Marquette, Michigan; and his ancestral village of Glenelg in the Scottish Highland where his cousins are still crofters.

 Interviews with Johnson can be read at: http://www.theswampmagazine.com/jonathan-johnson-interview and http://www.towncreekpoetry.com/SPR10/JJ_INTERVIEW.htm